GoVanguard/legion/README.md

 Linux with Local X11:
  - Assumes Docker and X11 are installed and setup (including running docker commands as a non-root user)
+ - See detailed instructions to setup running containers as non-root users and granting docker group ssh rights(#setup-docker-non-root)

  - Within Terminal:
    ```
    git clone https://github.com/GoVanguard/legion.git